AzJRC/my_prometheus_monitor_setup/README.md

 ```
 6. Your downloaded file will be comprissed.
 Extract the files using `tar -xvzf node_exporter-1.8.2.linux-amd64.tar.gz`
 7. Once you download the files, move inside the extracted directory and move the binary file to `/usr/local/bin`.
 This is not mandatory, but it helps mantain organized everything in your computer.
+8. Create your prometheus configuration file in `./prometehus/prometheus.yml`, relative to where your `docker-compose.yml` file is located.
+You may want to refer to [Configuring Prometheus Section](https://prometheus.io/docs/introduction/first_steps/#configuring-prometheus) in the Prometheus documentation to know how to write this file.
+You can also refer to the `prometheus.yml` in this repository.
-8. Create a dedicated user for Node Exporter.
+9. Create a dedicated user for Node Exporter.
 ```bash
 sudo useradd --no-create-home --shell /bin/false node_exporter
 sudo chown node_exporter:node_exporter /usr/local/bin/node_exporter